KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ## Animation

-Animation was created for the second hand at 24 frames per second.
-This will allow the model to be imported more easily into Blender later for optimization.
+Animation was created for the second hand at 24 frames per second, to allow the model to be imported more easily into Blender later for optimization.

-To show the typical non-smooth "tick-tock" rotation between the second markings on the watch face, the hand was rotated using "Step" tangents which creates a binary motion, without any interpolation between keyframes.
-The second hand stays at the 12 position for 24 frames (frame 0 to frame 23) then suddenly jumps to the 1st second mark at frame 24.
+To show the typical non-smooth "tick-tock" rotation between the second markings on the watch face, the hand was rotated using "Step" tangents which created a binary motion, without any interpolation between keyframes.
+This caused the second hand to stay at the 12 position for 24 frames (frame 0 to frame 23) then suddenly jump to the 1st second mark at frame 24.

 ![Screenshot from 3ds Max](screenshot/animation-step-tangents.jpg)
 <br/>_Screenshot from 3ds Max showing the Step tangents for the second hand._

 The total rotation around the watch face is 360 degrees, so dividing this into 60 seconds meant the second hand needed to be rotated 6 degrees for each second.

 To repeat the second hand motion, the animation controller was set to use "Relative Repeat".
-This meant only two animation keyframes needed to be create, at zero and six degrees, and the controller would cause the binary rotation to repeat indefinitely.
+This meant only two animation keyframes needed to be created, at zero and six degrees, and the controller would cause the binary rotation to repeat indefinitely.

 ![Screenshot from 3ds Max](screenshot/animation-out-of-range-types.jpg)
 <br/>_Screenshot from 3ds Max showing the Relative Repeat controller._

 Then the total time range was set to 1440 frames, which is 24 frames per second x 60 seconds.
-This causes the second hand to complete a whole circuit of the watch face at frame 1440.
+This caused the second hand to complete a whole circuit of the watch face at frame 1440.

 ![Screenshot from 3ds Max](screenshot/hs-gltf-exporter.jpg)
 <br/>_Screenshot from 3ds Max showing the glTF export settings._

-The model was then exported out of 3ds Max in glTF format, using the [HS glTF Exporter](https://nu1963u.wixsite.com/custom3dsmax/gltfpluginfor3dsmax), and setting the option to `Bake Anim (FullFrame)` which converts the parametric animation of Relative Repeat into actual keyframes, insuring the full animation is preserved in the glTF file.
+The model was then exported out of 3ds Max in glTF format, using the [HS glTF Importer/Exporter](https://nu1963u.wixsite.com/custom3dsmax/gltfpluginfor3dsmax), and setting the option to `Bake Anim (FullFrame)` which converted the parametric animation of Relative Repeat into actual keyframes, insuring the full animation was preserved in the glTF file.

 ![Screenshot from 3ds Max](screenshot/baked-keyframes.jpg)
 <br/>_The baked keyframes._